 Farhan Akhtar And Shibani Dandekar Share Pictures Of Their Cryotherapy Treatment

-The multi-talented actor Farhan Akhtar took to Instagram on Tuesday to share picture of the Cryotherapy treatment that he and his wife underwent.
+The multi-talented actor Farhan Akhtar took to Instagram on Tuesday to share a picture of the Cryotherapy treatment that he and his wife underwent.

 Posting a picture of the treatment, Farhan wrote, "Cryotherapy..
 The cold never bothered me anyway."
 In the picture, Farhan is seen undergoing the treatment at extreme low temperature.